Are You Ready for the AI Coding Subsidy to End?

 The session log optimization I described earlier took months of personal experience to figure out.
 Flowpad makes that kind of learning automatic and team-wide.
 One engineer's hard-won insight becomes everyone's default workflow.

 Most tokens are wasted not because the AI is bad, but because nobody designed the workflow around how it should actually work for your product or team.
-Fix the workflow and the same team, with the same tools, gets dramatically more output for dramatically less spend.
+If you're building skills for your agents, you already know that getting them to run reliably is not easy.
+Without that coordination, every developer builds their own approach, produces inconsistent output, and the PR review becomes the only place anyone catches the problems.
+There are good tools for reviewing PRs.
+But by the time code gets there, the time is already wasted and the rework cycle is baked in.
+Fix the workflow upstream and the same team, with the same tools, gets dramatically more output for dramatically less spend.

 We're running early pilots.
 If you want to see what this looks like on your team, book a demo today.